Clone this repo:

 List recent mails in Linux kernel DAMON subsystem mailing list (https://lore.kernel.org/damon):

-For the first time, the command will ask you if you want to initialize the setup, with some questions.
-For this specific case (listing mails of a Linux kernel subsystem mailing list), you can simply select default options.
+For the first time, the command will ask you if you want to initialize the setup and fetch the mails from the internet, with some questions.
+For this specific case (listing mails of a Linux kernel subsystem mailing list), you can simply select default options and ‘yes’.
 Then, it will open an interactive list of the mails.
 From it, users can do actions for mails including below.

 • Opening a mail